-The Special Operations Division is comprised of a captain, a sergeant, five patrolmen and an executive secretary.
+The Special Operations Section is comprised of a Lieutenant, a Sergeant, five patrolmen and an executive secretary.
 The Section also has under its command two additional civilian employees in charge of Traffic Maintenance as well as two part-time Special Police Officers who assist with the township's impound yard and the retrieval of abandoned vehicles.

 Township through motor vehicle enforcement and education.
 Officers frequently target problem areas utilizing state of the art radar and laser technologies to enforce the posted speed limits.
 This "zero tolerance" approach has proven to be an effective measure in the reduction of crashes investigated by the Department.

 The Special Operations Section is also home of the East Brunswick Police Motorcycle Unit.
 This unit is compromised of a Sergeant and two Patrolmen from within the Section.
 The officers operate Harley Davidson Motorcycles while performing their regular duties as well as for special events and escorts for funerals and visiting dignitaries.